-The outcomes for the year 2010 are shown in Table 7.4 and for the year 2020 in Table 7.5.
-It appears that, in Nunspeet, the decreasing demand in town of around $-\pounds 64$ thousand in 2010 will result in an economic loss of $-\pounds 73$ thousand for zone A and $-\pounds 5$ thousand for zone B, a total of $-\pounds 78$ thousand a month, or more than $\pounds -1$ million a year.
-However, in the same year, the expenditures in zone B will increase, which also has a positive effect on zone A of $\pounds 39$ thousand (because of the interregional linkages of in particular groceries).
-The total macroeconomic gain of the \notin 171 thousand extra demand will be \notin 209 thousand a month: \notin 2.7 million a year.
-The total developments in town and hinterland lead to a positive local effect (in town + hinterland), with a value of \notin 1.3 million a year.
+interregional linkages of in particular groceries).
+The total macroeconomic gain of the \in 171 thousand extra demand will be \in 209 thousand a month: \in 2.7 million a year.
+The total developments in town and hinterland lead to a positive local effect (in town + hinterland), with a value of \in 1.3 million a year.
 In addition, the household income in town would even increase a little bit.